zoffline/zwift-offline/README.md

   * The path you pass to ``-v`` will likely need to be world readable and writable.
   * A list of valid ``<timezone>`` values (e.g. America/New_York) can be found [here](https://en.wikipedia.org/wiki/List_of_tz_database_time_zones).
   * Adding ``--restart unless-stopped`` will make zoffline start on boot if you have Docker v1.9.0 or greater.
+* If you are not running zoffline on the same PC that Zwift is running: create a ``server-ip.txt`` file in the ``</path/to/host/storage>`` directory containing the IP address of the PC running zoffline.
 * Start zoffline with:
   ``docker start zwift-offline``